linuxserver/docker-deluge/README.md

 ## Versions

++ **30.09.16:** Switch to libressl as openssl deprecated from alpine linux and deluge dependency no longer installs.
 + **30.09.16:** Fix umask.
 + **09.09.16:** Add layer badges to README.
 + **30.08.16:** Use pip packages for some critical dependencies.